-Major water, sewer and drainage facilities and streets to serve land within the District are being developed by Rowe Lane Development Limited ("RLD"), a Texas limited partnership.
-Water, sewer and drainage facilities to serve specific sections within the District have been acquired by American Resolution Marketing Company or constructed by Centex Homes, JNC Development, Inc., TGGR Austin One, LLC, Park 63, LLC, and Felder-MHI Blackhawk, LLC, which entities are unrelated to RLD and are hereinafter defined.
+Major water, sewer and drainage facilities and streets to serve land within the District were developed by Rowe Lane Development Limited ("RLD"), a Texas limited partnership.
+Water, sewer and drainage facilities to serve specific sections within the District were acquired by American Resolution Marketing Company or constructed by Centex Homes, JNC Development, Inc., TGGR Austin One, LLC, Park 63, LLC, and Felder-MHI Blackhawk, LLC, which entities are unrelated to RLD and are hereinafter defined.
 These entities, including RLD, may be collectively referred to herein as the "Developers."

 The general partner of RLD is Tiemann Land and Cattle Development Inc., ("TLCD"), and the limited partners are Robert Tiemann and Carrie Tiemann, of Pflugerville, Texas.
 Mr. and Mrs. Tiemann are the sole shareholders of TLCD.
-RLD has financed the construction of certain major water, sewer, drainage, and other development costs to serve land in the District and other land in other districts described above with funds provided pursuant to three loans with International Bank of Commerce (the "RLD Loans").
-The RLD Loans provide for revolving credit of up to \$20,450,000, of which \$15,909,397 was outstanding as of January 31, 2020.
-The RLD Loans mature in June 2022.
 RLD does not own any additional land in the District.